 A “blue roof” captures rainwater in a 7,700 gallon underground cistern.
 The water is used for flushing toilets and irrigating the rooftop garden, providing up to 80% of non-potable water needed (reducing potable water used by 55%).

 Seasonal rains and storm water is managed through interconnected swales with plants that filter particulate and absorb excess runoff before water is discharged to the municipal sewer system.

-Two slender intersecting bars define the form are designed to optimize light penetration and take advantage of sunlight throughout the year.
+Two slender intersecting bars define the form.
+They are designed to optimize light penetration to take advantage of sunlight throughout the year.
 Narrow floor plates ensure that natural light penetrates to the centre of the building.

-Artificial lighting is needed for few hours of the days and very little at all on sunny days.
+Artificial lighting is needed for few hours during the day, and very little at all on sunny days.
 Occupancy sensors control lighting in enclosed spaces to further reduce electricity loads.